StanMihai/AWJ-2017/docs/lab/lab1.md

 # JavaScript

 > Remember to write "use strict" at the top of .js file.
-The "use strict" directive switches the engine to the “modern” mode, changing the behavior of some built-in features.
+The "use strict" directive switches the engine to the "modern" mode, changing the behavior of some built-in features.

 > Remember to add <script src="/path/to/script.js"></script> after the HTML body tag.